SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 ### 5.12.1 "SFty" sub-chunk

-The `SFty` sub-chunk is an optional sub-chunk identifying the variant of SFe the bank is formatted in.
+The `SFty` sub-chunk is a required sub-chunk identifying the variant of SFe the bank is formatted in.
 It contains a UTF-8 string of 256 or fewer bytes including one or two terminators of value zero to make the total byte count even.

 The `SFty` string is used by SFe-compatible players to assist in loading banks by telling the program what variant of SFe to load a bank as.